 Once the racket/body gets into the trophy position, there needs to be a dropping of the racket, where the tip of the racket points to the floor prior to the upward swing.
 Some pros loosely call this position the “back scratch” position, although, the racket never really touches the back.

 This element is a major key of a world class serve, because as the racket drops seconds before contact, it builds up potential energy.
 In other words, this drop increases the amount of forward and upward velocity of the racket once Federer goes up towards contact.

 Federer’s contact point is slightly in front, with the hitting arm fully extended.
 By the time Federer makes contact with the ball, his body has uncoiled and unleashed the stored energy that he had previously generated through the use of a body coil and at the height of the trophy position.

 Once contact is made, all top servers (including Federer) pronate their forearm as part of the follow through.
 Though if all the previous elements are in place, this should happen fairly naturally.
 Pete Sampras was a great model for ideal pronation.
 Pronation is a sign that the player has successfully gotten full torque and wrist action going into the serve.

 During the follow through, Federer finishes with his body inside the court.
 This indicates that Federer’s momentum is moving forward and into the court, which is important especially for the first serve – as well as for generating additional velocity on the serve.
-Typically, the racket will finish on Federer’s left side.
+Typically, the racket will finish on Federer’s left side and

 Roger Federer’s serve is a great example for tennis players to emulate at every level of the game.
 His serve is a combination of smoothness, fluidity and elegance – similar to the rest of his game.
 Federer’s classic serve motion may be etched in the minds of tennis fans as an iconic figure that has brought the tennis world to new heights.